abana-mu/landing-abana/_careers/internship-sustainability-communication.md

 department: Product
 location: Goodlands
 role: >-

-  We are hiring a Sustainability & Communication intern that is driven, curious, creative, and motivated
+  We are hiring a Sustainability & Communication intern that is driven, curious, creative, and motivated.

   He/she will gain the opportunity to explore and lead initiatives within the company that will leave a visible impact.